Emergency Dentist – Oklahoma City, OK

 - State-of-the-Art Dental Technology for Added Comfort & Efficiency

-Severe pain and/or sensitivity in a specific tooth is likely the cause of an advanced dental infection brought on by ineffective brushing and flossing at home.
-In order to rescue the tooth and help it stay a stable part of your smile, Dr. Isaacson will likely recommend root canal therapy.
-If you’re unable to reach the practice right away, it is safe to take Aspirin to manage the pain in the interim but be careful NOT to place the medication directly on the gum tissue, as this could cause burning.
+Severe pain and/or sensitivity in a specific tooth is likely the cause of an advanced infection deep within the tooth.
+In order to rescue the tooth and help it remain a stable part of your smile, Dr. Isaacson will likely recommend root canal therapy.
+If you’re unable to reach our practice right away, it is safe to take aspirin to manage the pain in the interim.
+However, be careful NOT to place the medication directly on the gum tissue, as this could cause burning.

 How to Prevent Dental Emergencies